 Notes: This table reports measured output elasticities in the manufacturing sector, by decade.
 County output elasticities for each input in each decade are equal to: each national industry's expenditure on that input divided by total industry expenditure, multiplied by the share of county revenue in that industry.
-Column 1 reports these elasticities at the national level (reporting the unweighted average across counties), and columns 2 to 6 report these elasticities by region, which weight county elasticities by county revenue in that decade.
+Column 1 reports these elasticities at the national level (reporting the unweighted average across counties), and columns 2 to 6 report these elasticities by region.
+All columns weight county-level values by county revenue in that decade.
 Panels A to C report elasticities for materials, labor, and capital.
 Standard deviations are reported in brackets.